Cheese Maker Certificate

 - Master Classes, one offered every year in February.
 Currently planned Master Classes include Ripened Lactic Cheeses and Stretched Cheeses.

-- Internship - a minimum of six months of hands-on experience in the cheese industry.
-That will typically be hands-on experience in the make room, but it could also be grading, working as a cheese buyer, or other practical experience as approved by the instructors.
+- Internship - The work placement is a minimum of six months of hands-on experience in some practical area in the cheese industry.
+That will frequently be hands-on experience in cheese manufacture, but it could also be grading, inspection of cheese plants, working as a cheese buyer, working as a cheesemonger, or other practical experience as approved by the instructors.
 At least three courses are required before enrollment as an intern.

 Completion of the Certificate: